 One of my favourite things is concept cars.
-They’re ridiculous with their futuristic design and crazy features but it’s because of concept cars pushing boundaries that we move forward in the auto industry and redefine what cars are and what they are capable of.
+They’re ridiculous with their futuristic design and crazy features (which sound undoable) but it’s because of concept cars pushing boundaries that we move forward in the auto industry and redefine what cars are and what they can be capable of.

-One concept car that has been launched a little while ago but I still find myself thinking about often, is the Lamborghini Terzo Millennio.
+One concept car that I still find myself thinking about often, is the Lamborghini Terzo Millennio.

 Lamborghini first presented the concept in November of 2017 as a result of collaboration between Automobili Lamborghini and two laboratories of the Massachusetts Institution of Technology (MIT).